movabletype/mt-docs-data-api-reference/data-structures.md

 ## Log
 + blog
-    + id (number) - The ID of the blog that contains this log.
+    + id (number) - The ID of the site that contains this log.
 + by
     + id (number) - The ID of this log creator.
     + displayName (string) - The display name of this log creator.